Microwave cavity: Comparison to LC circuits

 where V is the cavity volume, $\scriptstyle k_{mnl}$ is the mode wavenumber and $\scriptstyle \epsilon$ and $\scriptstyle \mu$ are permittivity and permeability respectively.

-To better understand the utility of resonant cavities at microwave frequencies, it is useful to note that the losses of conventional inductors and capacitors start to increase with frequency in the VHF range.
-Similarly, for frequencies above one gigahertz, Q factor values for transmission-line resonators start to decrease with frequency.
+To better understand the utility of resonant cavities at microwave frequencies, it is useful to note that conventional inductors and capacitors start to become impractically small with frequency in the VHF, and definitely so for frequencies above one gigahertz.
 Because of their low losses and high Q factors, cavity resonators are preferred over conventional LC and transmission-line resonators at high frequencies.

 Losses in LC resonant circuits

 Conventional inductors are usually wound from wire in the shape of a helix with no core.
 Skin effect causes the high frequency resistance of inductors to be many times their direct current resistance.
 In addition, capacitance between turns causes dielectric losses in the insulation which coats the wires.
 These effects make the high frequency resistance greater and decrease the Q factor.

 Conventional capacitors use air, mica, ceramic or perhaps teflon for a dielectric.
 Even with a low loss dielectric, capacitors are also subject to skin effect losses in their leads and plates.
 Both effects increase their equivalent series resistance and reduce their Q.

 Even if the Q factor of VHF inductors and capacitors is high enough to be useful, their parasitic properties can significantly affect their performance in this frequency range.
 The shunt capacitance of an inductor may be more significant than its desirable series inductance.
 The series inductance of a capacitor may be more significant than its desirable shunt capacitance.
 As a result, in the VHF or microwave regions, a capacitor may appear to be an inductor and an inductor may appear to be a capacitor.
 These phenomena are better known as parasitic inductance and parasitic capacitance.